-Until nav.it, I was in the Bermuda Triangle of money management – caught in between the islands of “YOLO” and “I need to Save More”.
+Until Nav.it, I was in the Bermuda Triangle of money management – caught between the islands of “YOLO” and “I need to save more.”

 The funny thing about “you only live once” is that you still have to be able to afford it.
-In order to treat myself, travel more, and live my best life, I had to come to terms with saving more.
+To treat myself, travel more, and live my best life, I had to come to terms with saving more.

-Your “why” is your motivation – the reason you’ve started saving in the first place.
-It impacts your persistence and intensity while you’re stackin’ paper and it’s the reminder you need to recover if $hit happens.
+Your “why” is your motivation – the reason you started saving in the first place.
+It impacts your persistence and intensity while you’re stacking paper, and it’s the necessary reminder to recover if (and when) $hit happens.

-Whether it’s a future, richer you, a short-term savings goal like a vacation, defining your “why” keeps you motivated.
+Whether it’s a future, more prosperous you, or a short-term savings goal like a vacation, defining your “why” keeps you motivated.
 Figure it out.

 According to Forbes, “People who vividly describe or picture their goals are anywhere from 1.2 to 1.4 times more likely to successfully accomplish their goals than people who don’t.”